jdx/mise/README.md

 missing_runtime_behavior = 'warn' # other options: 'ignore', 'warn', 'prompt', 'autoinstall'

 # plugins can read the versions files used by other version managers (if enabled by the plugin)
-# for example, .nvmrc in the case of nodejs's nvm
+# for example, .nvmrc in the case of node's nvm
 legacy_version_file = true         # enabled by default (different than asdf)

 # configure `rtx install` to always keep the downloaded archive